 When am I expected to receive confirmation from ICGEB that my application has been received?

 ICGEB will only acknowledge receipt of the endorsed applications.
-These applicants will be provided with a reference number for their proposal within three weeks of the May deadline.
+These applicants will be provided with a reference number for their proposal within one month of the May deadline.

 Which requirements should have the Principal Investigator?